themarquisdesheric/amber-health/src/pages/articles/2019-09-24-endometriosis-potential-causes.md

 According to the theory of Mulleriosis, the development of the uterus is thought to play a key role in the cause of endometriosis.
 Homeobox genes or HOX genes play a fundamental role in the shaping of the organism during embryonic development. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4691806/" target="_blank" rel="noopener noreferrer">HOX gene mutations</a> and alterations to the normal HOX gene expression patterns cause developmental abnormalities in the reproductive tract. <a href="https://www.ncbi.nlm.nih.gov/pubmed/10325287" target="_blank" rel="noopener noreferrer">Studies</a> have shown abnormal HOX gene expression in patients with endometriosis.
 This dysfunctional expression may result in abnormal cell behavior that causes the disease later on.
 Dr. David Redwine, a leading endometriosis researcher and excision specialist, suggested an <a href="http://endopaedia.info/origin37.html" target="_blank" rel="noopener noreferrer">embryologic origin</a> some 30 years ago due to the presence of endometriosis in fetuses.

 <blockquote class="blockquote">The theory of mulleriosis proposes that the cause of endometriosis lies in developmental abnormalities in the female reproductive system.
 It proposes that endometriosis occurs due to abnormal differentiation or migration of any component of the mullerian duct system.
-This system is a channel in the early embryo that goes on to develop into the fallopian tubes, uterus, and cervix.<cite><a href="https://www.endofound.org/mulleriosis-embryonic-origin" target="_blank" rel="noopener noreferrer">-The Endometriosis Foundation of America</a></cite>
+This system is a channel in the early embryo that goes on to develop into the fallopian tubes, uterus, and cervix.

+<cite><a href="https://www.endofound.org/mulleriosis-embryonic-origin" target="_blank" rel="noopener noreferrer">-The Endometriosis Foundation of America</a></cite>

 </blockquote>

 <h3>Additional Theories</h3>

 In conclusion, there is no single theory that is entirely adequate in describing the disease origin, process, locations, and behaviors.
-Additional theories are discussed on <a href="http://endopaedia.info/resources.html#theories" target="_blank" rel="noopener noreferrer">Endopaedia</a> and in this <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5925869/" target="_blank" rel="noopener noreferrer">article</a>.
+Additional theories are discussed on <a href="http://endopaedia.info/resources.html#theories" target="_blank" rel="noopener noreferrer">Endopaedia</a> and in<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5925869/" target="_blank" rel="noopener noreferrer"> Molecular and Cellular Pathogenesis of Endometriosis</a>.
 Researchers and specialists speculate that it likely takes <a href="https://www.danmartinmd.com/files/endotheory.pdf" target="_blank" rel="noopener noreferrer">a variety of factors</a> described in each theory to cause endometriosis.

 <blockquote>Without question, there are various additional factors that contribute to disease pathophysiology and pathogenesis.
 Propagation of outdated myths and misinformation, and the continued research positioning of endometriosis as normal endometrium, keeps the disease mired in outdated concepts, hysterectomy, failed drug therapy, and incomplete treatment.